ThxSkeleton/Documents/SWN/KnownSystemsSummary.md

 Three desert worlds.
 This system has mysterious crystal flower aliens that grow from mysterious ruins, are mysteriously psionic, but have never been known to move or communicate.
 The system has two inhabitted planets, Quelzadi, which has scientists studying the aliens, and Thorhill, an (Iran-like) theocracy worshipping the aliens.
 They were previously one people, but evil experimentation by the Quelzadi on the helpless aliens caused a schism.
 The current Quelzadi are "reformed" and disavvow their ancient crimes, but are still hated by the Thorhillians.

 ### Themes
-Reference - Psychiatry - An Industry of Death "Museums?"
+* Reference - Psychiatry - An Industry of Death "Museums?"
-Scientific Experimentation Constrained by Scientific Prohibition The Quelzadi are very advanced but have a small population and live on a harsh world The Thorhil are primitive but are modernizing quickly but have highest pop in the known sector Supposed to empathize with both sides', and both views of the Aliens
+* Scientific Experimentation constrained by legal and religious prohibition
+* The Quelzadi are very advanced but have a small population and live on a harsh world
+* The Thorhil are primitive but are modernizing quickly but have highest pop in the known sector
+* Supposed to empathize with both sides', and both views of the Aliens

 ## Quelzadi